sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

     Figure 5: Flow Chart Reading User Input

-In a flowchart the rhomboid (slanted rectangle) is used to depict data flowing into and out of a program.
-We saw in the previous flowchart a rhomboid was used to indicate program output.
-The symbol is also used for reading from the input stream.
 Figure 5 contains an updated version of the pizza calculator process.
 The first two steps have been altered to initialize the pizzaSlices and numPeople variables by reading two values from the input stream.
+In Java this will be done using a Scanner object and reading from System.in.

 .. activecode:: code1_4_11
    :language: java
-   :autograde: unittest
    :stdin: 16 5

    Complete the program based on the process shown in the Figure 5 flowchart.
-   The program should get the initial values of pizzaSlices and numPeople by reading from the input stream.
-Run the program a few times to experiment with different values.
+   The program should scan two integer values to initialize pizzaSlices and numPeople.
+Run the program a few times to experiment with different values for input.
    What happens if you enter 0 for the number of people?
-We will see how to deal with the problem of division by 0 in a later lesson.
+The program will bomb due to division by zero!
+We will see how to prevent this in a later lesson.
    ~~~~
     import java.util.Scanner;
     public class PizzaCalculatorInput {